Condition updated on April 8th, 2020

 - Impaired motor function

-- Genetics – Research has found that there is a genetic component to schizophrenia.
-This means that schizophrenia tends to run in families.
-Research also suggests there are environmental factors that contribute to schizophrenia.
+- Genetics – Studies have found that there is a genetic component to schizophrenia.
+This means that schizophrenia may run in families.

-- Emotional Issues – A child is at risk for schizophrenia if he or she has behavioral or emotional issues that are not addressed by a professional.
+- Emotional and behavioral issues – A child is also at risk for schizophrenia if they have behavioral or emotional issues that are not addressed by a professional.

 Treatment For Schizophrenia

-Therapy is also important for treating Schizophrenia.
-Often people with schizophrenia will have emotional and social issues.
-It is difficult to feel in control with schizophrenia.
-Sometimes dealing with the symptoms can be disheartening.
-That is why it is important to seek therapy in conjunction with medication.
+It is important to seek therapy in conjunction with medication.
+Dealing with the symptoms can emotional and social issues that make it difficult to feel in control.
 Therapy can teach the patient how to cope with their symptoms and the other challenges they face.

-They will also learn about what it means to have schizophrenia.
-Therapy teaches people ways to remain in control despite their symptoms and struggles.
+In therapy, the affected person will learn what it means to have schizophrenia.
+Therapy teaches affected people how to remain in control despite their symptoms and struggles.